Doctor insights on:

 Well known: This was nicely described by bickerstaff many years ago.
 The basilar artery supplies the balance center, vision areas, and nausea areas as well as regions that can cause confusion and disorientation.
 When these areas are primarily involved in a migraine attack, we refer to it as a form of basilar artery migraine. ...Read moreSee 2 more doctor answers

 Basilar migraine: What you did is good - but this is never preventative - they just merely reduce the likelihood of developing them.
 Also if you have them then doing what you did may help.
 Sometimes no matter how good you are - you still get the symptoms - the body is complicated. ...Read moreSee 1 more doctor answer

-Hi can you tell me if basilar artery migraine will go away and can I work with it ps and I also have fibromyalgia to?
+Hi can you tell me if basilar artery migraine will go away and can I work with it ps and i also have fibromyalgia to?